EnvisionDoc/device_connection_en/howto/asset_tree/creating_assettree.md

 2. Click  **+**  on the upper left corner to create an asset tree.

-3. In the **Create Asset Tree** window, provide the following settings:
+3. In the **Create Asset Tree** window, Fill in the fields displayed in the web GUI as necessary.
+In the web GUI:

-   - **Name**: Enter the asset tree name.
    - **Select Model**: Select a model for the tree from the drop-down list.
-     If the asset tree does not need a model, you can use the built-in model `None`, which has four empty elements.
+     If you want to create a logical asset, select the built-in model `None`, which has four empty elements.
-   - **Timezone/City**: Select the timezone or city for the asset tree.
-   - If you selected a model, provide corresponding attribute values ​​according to the specifications defined in the thing model.

    .. image:: ../../media/creating_asset_tree.png

 4. Click **Confirm** to complete creation.

-## Binding a Device to Asset Tree
+## Binding a Device to Asset Tree Node

-After creating the asset tree, you can bind an asset to the tree as a node by the following methods:
+After creating the asset tree, you can bind an asset to the tree node by the following methods:

 - Create an asset based on the model
 - Add an existing asset to the asset tree